pdh11/cotton/README.md

    [![docs.rs](https://img.shields.io/docsrs/cotton-ssdp)](https://docs.rs/cotton-ssdp/latest/cotton_ssdp/): implementing
    SSDP, the Simple Service Discovery Protocol, a mechanism for discovering available resources (service) on a local network.
-Uses cotton-netif, in order to do the Right Thing on multi-homed hosts.
+Uses cotton-netif, in order to do the Right Thing on multi-homed hosts (but meaning that it is unlikely to work on Windows platforms).

 My long-term goals for this project as a whole: